A pluggable open-source platform for visualizing and integrating biological data.

 - Support for many common data types including BAM, CRAM, tabix indexed VCF, GFF, BED, BigBed, BigWig, and several specialized formats

-- New plugin ecosystem which can add additional view types, track types, data adapters, and more, allowing nearly endless extensibility
+- Plugin ecosystem which can add additional view types, track types, data adapters, and more, for nearly endless extensibility

 - And more!